 Rising stars on the country music scene seem to come and go with a regular rythm.
 From single song bursts of fame to those who stick around on the country Top 40 for years, this isn't unique to a single genre of music.
 Currently, there are quite a few new voices and faces breezing into Music City stardom.
-We've got a nice sampling new country singers, from sexy standalone artists to trios and full bands.
+We've got a nice sampling new country singers, from sexy standalone song writer to trios and full bands.

 Some I like better than others.
 I think the unique sound of The Farm is awesome.
 That fiddle is hot and really makes the music these guys make stand out from the crowd.
 This unlikely assortment of band members can really jam out incredible tunes without the presence of a drummer, though the percussion is there mechanically.